With the world becoming a more connected place, the demand for English speakers is at an all-time high.

 It’s not as uncommon for college graduates to spend a year or two overseas teaching English as it was a few years back.
 It can be a great way to see a different part of the world while earning some money and gaining unique work experiences.

 If you plan on teaching ESL as a career, though, understand that there’s a lot of work involved.
 You’ll be expected to lesson plan, prepare for classes and come up with new and unique ways to capture your students’ interest.

 Some good ways to learn how to do this are to visit teacher’s workshops hosted by your department of education and make use of online resources.

-YouTube channels like the Cambridge University Press ELT and Macmillan Education ELT are filled with up-to-date information and teaching strategies in ESL work, and you can also browse through the FluentU English Educator Blog for different excellent teaching resources and ideas.
+YouTube channels like the Cambridge University Press ELT and Macmillan Education ELT are filled with up-to-date information and teaching strategies in ESL work.

 Many companies and institutions overseas and in English-speaking countries will require some sort of qualification before you get started.
 Here are some options:

 - An online or “blended” TEFL certificate (involving both online and in-person learning) from a respected program like Premier TEFL can open the door to a number of entry-level positions.
 This site also offers internships, scholarships and supported jobs in a variety of countries in Asia, Europe and South America.

 - MyTEFL offers accredited online and onsite courses, as well as internships and job placement in Asian and African countries.
 There are a variety of course options to choose from, including “tester,” “refresher,” advanced and professional courses.

 - SEE TEFL is a program that gives you TEFL training and teaching experience in Thailand.
 You can choose between their standard four-week course with a job guarantee and their paid internship, which includes two weeks of training followed by a four-to-five-month job contract.